-Rikidozan was first invited to join a wrestling tour headed by promoter and wrestler Bobby Bruns hoping that by including Japanese wrestlers, people would be enticed to attend the shows.
-The story of Rikidozan meeting Harold Sakata (Tosh Togo and Odd Job) in a cabaret and that being the reason he joined wrestling, has been disproven.
+Rikidozan was first invited to join a wrestling tour headed by promoter and wrestler Bobby Bruns, hoping that people would be enticed to attend the shows by including Japanese wrestlers.

-From late 1951 to early 1954, American-style pro wrestling became dormant in Japan, but in early 1952, a "Japanese Heavyweight Title" belt was created and was worn by Rikidozan for publicity photos before he embarked on a trip to Hawaii and San Francisco, California.
+From late 1951 to early 1954, American-style pro wrestling became dormant in Japan, and in early 1952, a "Japanese Heavyweight Title" belt was created and worn by Rikidozan for publicity photos before he embarked on a trip to Hawaii and San Francisco, California.

-In a now proven exaggerated account of his trip to the United States, Rikidozan told reporters when he arrived back to Japan, "I had more than 200 matches in America and only three wrestlers defeated me: Leo Nomellini, Fred Atkins and Tom Rice.
+In a now proven exaggerated account of his trip to the United States, Rikidozan told reporters when he arrived back in Japan, "I had more than 200 matches in America, and only three wrestlers defeated me: Leo Nomellini, Fred Atkins and Tom Rice.
 In fact, I lost to Tom Rice only by disqualification.
 That ‘rice’ was not good to eat."

 In a tournament in Hawaii headed by promoter Al Karasick in November of 1953, Rikidozan, with his still limited skills, was given the opportunity to challenge for the NWA World Heavyweight title by facing a true master of grappling in Lou Thesz.